cwel-team/cwel/Cwel/Docs/Layout/Grid.doc.md

 ### Overlay

-To help with visualizing the grid, see the grid overlay.
+To help with visualizing the grid on this page, see the grid overlay.

 <button class="button" ng-click="showOverlay = true">Grid Overlay</button>